-The first and among the hardest-hit regions by COVID-19 (coronavirus), the East Asia and Pacific (EAP) region could see 29 million more people falling into poverty by the end of 2021.
+The first and among the hardest-hit regions by COVID-19 (coronavirus), the East Asia and Pacific (EAP) region could see up to 24 million people not being able to escape poverty in 2021 because of the pandemic.
 People are missing meals, school, and hospital visits – all this will unfortunately affect future generations.
 Depressed international demand and domestic lockdowns are leading to large numbers of job losses and bankruptcies.
 Small and medium enterprises and the informal sector are particularly hard hit.

 Since April 2020, the World Bank Group has deployed over $157 billion to fight the health, economic, and social impacts of the pandemic, the fastest and largest crisis response in its history.
 The financing is helping more than 100 countries strengthen pandemic preparedness, protect the poor and jobs, and jump start a climate-friendly recovery.